Why "Swim With Otters" Programs Are Totally Wrong

 Please sign our pledge not to buy captive wildlife and our pledge not to visit attractions that permit direct contact with or taking selfies with captive wildlife.

-For regular updates on wildlife, animal protection, conservation, and biodiversity, please follow my Twittter: @endanimaltrade.
+For regular updates on wildlife, animal protection, conservation, and biodiversity, please follow our Twittter: @movetheworldus.